Elena' s AI Blog

 Source: Analytics Vidhya

 The AI job market has been chaotic — lots of hype, no clear standards.
-OpenAI wants to bring order with a new jobs platform and certification scheme.
+OpenAI’s Jobs Platform is a career-matching and certification service that issues credentials for AI-related roles such as prompt engineer and AI-focused data scientist.
 The idea: formal career pathways for AI engineers, prompt engineers, and data scientists, complete with credentials that (for once) might actually mean something.
-It’s a step toward professionalising an industry that has been running on improvisation and LinkedIn bravado.
+The platform is a step toward professionalising an industry that has been running on improvisation and LinkedIn bravado.

-Clear standards help everyone: learners know what to study, employers know what to expect, and the AI world looks a little less like the Wild West.
+OpenAI's Jobs Platform represents a step toward standardizing AI career credentials industry-wide — clear standards help everyone: learners know what to study, employers know what to expect, and the AI world looks a little less like the Wild West.

 Read Analytics Vidhya